Helper-/Basic-Scaffold/README.md

 You can run your app using `grunt serve`.
 This will start a server on `http://localhost:9000` and open a browser to this location.

-TODO: Any modification on the html, css, or javascript will be detected and the page on the browser will be reloaded automatically
+Any modification on the html, css, or javascript will be detected and if you reload the page you will see those changes.
+If you would like your browser to auto reload you can download [LiveReload](https://chrome.google.com/webstore/detail/livereload/jnihajbhpnppcggbcgedagnkighmdlei) from the chrome web store.

-TODO: If you'd like to run the compiled version (without reloading), run `grunt serve:dist`.
+TODO: If you'd like to run the compiled version (without reloading), run `grunt serve:prod`.

 ## Building the application